 Now, Betsy has seemed to fully embrace her new life as a pirate and it’s the cutest thing ever.

 Although she may be a bit confused as to the stereotypes of how a pirate is to act!
 Betsy, you’re the pirate!
 Not the parrot!
 Apparently one of her favorite spots to perch though is on foster dad’s shoulder.
 Must be the pirate beard.

 Shiver me timbers though, because Betsy, now at approximately 4 months old, is still the size of 2 month old kitten!
 What the poop deck?!

 But this petite pirate has no fear of her larger mates.
 In fact, she knows to survive these rough “seas”, her best bet is to stick close to the crew.
 Betsy LOVES to snuggle up to the other cats and dogs in the home.
 No more cold nights for this stowaway who narrowly avoided Davey Jones’ locker.

 Betsy now needs to find her own crew to captain though.

-She is currently up for adoption, and the Runaways know that her “booty” is special.
+She is currently up for adoption, and they know that her “booty” is special.

 Even with only one eye now, Betsy has a fighting spirit that knows no bounds.
-Thankfully she has found a friend in another foster kitten, so Alyssa knows she’ll do best in a home with another young kitten to play with.
+Thankfully she has found a friend in another foster kitten, so they know she’ll do best in a home with another young kitten to play with.
 Older “seadogs” may not enjoy her unique brand of kitten love.